stephmod/cors-proxy-github/README.md

 # cors-proxy-github

-I recently ran into a CORS error when making requests to GitHub from a client-side application in development.
+I ran into a CORS error when making requests to GitHub from a client-side application in development.
 As a solution, I built a Firebase cloud function to serve as a proxy, using express middleware to add a necessary `Access-Control-Allow-Origin: *` header.
 The function then returns the requested JSON data to the application.

 ### Try it out!